madcampos/madcampos.github.io/src/content/blog/2024/01/going-astro.md

 title: Going astro 🚀
 createdAt: 2024-01-14
 summary: A tale of how I went from a vite site to an astro site and the hurdles along the way.
+image: ./assets/astro-corgi.jpg
+imageAlt: AI generated image of a corgi on a red rocket costume flying through space with planets and rainbows on the background.
 tags:
   - BuildInTheOpen
   - BuildingInPublic